es-tooling/module-replacements-codemods/README.md

-# module-replacements-codemods (name tbd)
+# module-replacements-codemods

 This repository aims to provide automated codemods for the modules provided in [module replacements](https://github.com/es-tooling/module-replacements).
+Feel free to use these codemods in any way you like.

 ## What is this project about?